Certification Terms & Conditions

 10.6 Invoices for additional and further work will be issued on completion of the relevant task.
-Unless advance payment has been agreed upon, all invoices are payable within fourteen (14) days of the date of each invoice (the “Due Date”) regardless of whether the Client’s system or products qualify for certification failing which interest will become due at a rate of 8% (United Kingdom Statutory Interest rate) above the Bank of England base rate from the Due Date up to including the date payment is actually received.
+Unless advance payment has been agreed upon, all invoices are payable within fourteen (14) days of the date of each invoice (the “Due Date”) regardless of whether the Client’s system or products qualify for certification failing which interest will become due at the United Kingdom Statutory Interest rate at the time of invoice settlement above the Bank of England base rate from the Due Date up to including the date payment is actually received.
 Interest shall accrue daily and be payable monthly.

 10.7 Any use by the Client of any Report or Certificate or the information contained therein is conditional upon the timely payment of all fees and charges.
 In addition to the remedies set out in the Codes of Practice, MSS Global reserves the right to cease or suspend all work and/or cause the suspension or withdrawal of any Certificate for the Client who fails to pay an invoice in accordance with this clause 10.

 10.8 The Client shall not be entitled to retain or defer payment of any sums due to MSS Global on account of any dispute, counter claim or set off which it may allege against MSS Global.

 10.9 MSS Global may elect to bring action for the collection of unpaid fees in any court having competent jurisdiction.

 10.10 The Client shall pay all MSS Global’s collection costs including reasonable legal fees and related costs.